joedski/musings/Javascript/Journal 2019-07-18 - OpenAPI (Swagger) Codegen.md

 - To keep things simple for now, any type not defined by a `$ref` will receive an inline type or at least an interface local to the Request Creator.
     - `$ref` types will receive their own file, since presumably they'll be defined in `#/components/...`.

+## On Overrides: An Easier Way

+Probably the easiest way to do overrides is to not bother with fancy config things, but rather to just provide preprocessor functions: For each thing being generated, you receive a description of it and can return a new description (or mutate the existing one, it's all good here.)

+From there, you can really implement whatever you want.
+Config driven modifier?
+Knock yourself out.
+Path-Based Module-Auto-Loader?
+Go for it.

+That really makes it a matter of simple function composition, then.
+It's functions all the way down.
+Or classes if you're Java, but anyway.

+This also suggests an implementation model: each kind of codegen is just a separate function that emits any number of paths + contents.
+I guess that means it's kind of a gulpish thing.
+Heh.
+So, for the above, just do 3 codegen modules: request creators, definition types, validators.
+Each module is free to share common code of course, but you have 3 entry points.

+Nice.